Why do we offer levels in our activities?

 - Assign activities to build your students' confidence in more challenging areas and to stretch and challenge where they excel.
 Remember you can easily differentiate for your class by assigning activities at different levels for different skills.

-Please note: EdPlace uses the levels to help guide and support teachers when ascertaining the suitability of activities for your students.
+Please note: EdPlace uses the levels to help guide and support teachers and tutors when ascertaining the suitability of activities for students.
 We do not offer any guarantee or prediction of student grades.